scasey124/Fetal_Health/README.md

-(*I'd also like to thank the Kaggle community for being a wealth of knowledge.
-I learned so much from everyone.)
+PS: I'd like to thank the Kaggle community for being a wealth of knowledge, especially those who took the time to explain the thought processes behind their codes.
+I learned so much from everyone.